placekit/autocomplete-react/examples/autocomplete-react-typescript/README.md

-# React Hook Form example
+# TypeScript form example

-This example shows how to fill a complete address form from the autocomplete selection in React using [React Hook Form](https://react-hook-form.com).
+This example shows how to fill a complete address form from the autocomplete selection in React and TypeScript without any third-party form library.

 Only using [TailwindCSS](https://tailwindcss.com) as a convenience for the basic styling of the example.